Registration: 8:00 - 8:30 am

 7.0 AIA LU|HSW

 Continuing Education Credit Information

-This seminar is open to the public and offers 7.0 continuing education hours (PDHs) to Michigan professional engineers.
-Educators and courses are not subject to preapproval in Michigan.
+This seminar is open to the public and offers 7.0 PDHs to professional engineers and 7.0 HSW continuing education hours to architects and landscape architects in most states, including Michigan architects and engineers.
+Educators and courses are not subject to pre-approval in Michigan.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.

 Low impact development (LID) strategies are important tools in addressing challenging site conditions for land development projects.
 Having utilized these strategies over many years, Mr. Howick has found that LID strategies can be cost efficient, environmentally effective, and aesthetically pleasing.
 During the past 14 years Mr. Howick has provided planning, permitting and site design services in the creation of smarter spaces for learning in his role as senior landscape architect for Fanning Howey Associates, Inc. in Celina, Ohio.
 As a LEED-accredited professional he has provided site design leadership on nearly 50 LEED Certified projects, 20 of which are certified Gold.
 In addition to his current work, Mr. Howick has worked in the mitigation of transportation infrastructure impacts, and in the planning and design of urban open space.